parimalsatyal/neustadt.fr-metalsmith/src/essays/teaching-myself-german.md

 ---
 title: "Teaching Myself German"
 date: 2016-03-07
-blurb: "I had been somewhat obsessed with Germany for the past year or so but there, on an small street off Könnerlitzstraße in the backdrop of loud, bright fireworks and sekt-induced mirth, something was absolutely clear: I had to learn German."
+blurb: "I had been somewhat obsessed with Germany for the past year or so but there, on a small street off Könnerlitzstraße in the backdrop of loud, bright fireworks and sekt-induced mirth, something was absolutely clear: I had to learn German."
 type: guide
 draft: false
 keywords: german, learn, Deutsch, teaching yourself, self study, independent study, resources, links